-Understanding Why Warriors Wounded by Post-Traumatic Stress Disorder Won’t Seek Treatment for Symptoms
+Why Warriors Wounded by Post-Traumatic Stress Disorder Won’t Seek Treatment

 What is another reason the wounded warrior might fail to seek treatment?
 Well, he probably doesn’t want to let down his buddies.
-He realizes that while he is getting help, the unit will undoubtedly have the same amount of work to accomplish, but they will have to do it with one less person because he is gone—being treated for Post-Traumatic Stress Disorder.
-Because of the sense of camaraderie the wounded warrior feels with his unit, he doesn’t want to do this to them.
-Furthermore, if his unit is still in a war zone, he will likely believe he is failing to perform his most important task or duty.
-What is that? you might be thinking.
+He realizes that while he is getting help, the unit will undoubtedly have the same amount of work to accomplish, but they'll have to do it with one less person because he's gone.
+Due to the sense of camaraderie the wounded warrior feels with his unit, he doesn’t want to do this to them.
+Furthermore, if his unit is still in a war zone, he will likely believe he's failing to perform his most important task or duty.
+And what is that? you might be thinking.
 Quite simply, he likely believes that his primary responsibility is to cover his buddies’ backs and keep them alive.

-Of course, if a wounded warrior was expecting to have a life-long career in the military, he is probably fearful that a diagnosis of Post-Traumatic Stress Disorder will be the kiss of death for this dream.
-Many military members perceive merely stepping into the mental health clinic for assistance with any type of behavioral health issue as a black mark that will never disappear.
-Thus, can you better understand why the wounded warrior might be shaking in his boots at the thought of having the diagnosis of Post-Traumatic Stress Disorder placed in his medical record?
-Your partner undoubtedly believes he’ll be notified within days of the diagnosis of Post-Traumatic Stress Disorder that the military is pursuing a separation for medical reasons.
+Of course, if a wounded warrior was expecting to have a life-long career in the military, he's probably fearful that a diagnosis of Post-Traumatic Stress Disorder will be the kiss of death for this dream.
+Yes indeed, many military members believe stepping into the mental health clinic for assistance with any type of behavioral health issue is a black mark that will never disappear.
+As a result, the wounded warrior might be shaking in his boots at the thought of having the diagnosis of Post-Traumatic Stress Disorder placed in his medical record.
+He could fear that within days of the diagnosis of Post-Traumatic Stress Disorder, the military will be pursuing a separation for medical reasons.

-Help the Wounded Warrior Change his Attitude about Seeking Help for Post-Traumatic Stress Disorder Symptoms
+Changing the Wounded Warrior's Attitude about Seeking Help for PTSD

-I was able to go and interview three different Generals who all served as the Base Commander during part of my tenure in Aviano, Italy.
-I interviewed others as well—such as Group Commanders and Master Sergeants who all knew the ropes.
-They all stated quite clearly that help-seeking behavior was a sign of strength versus weakness.
+I interviewed three Generals who held the position of Base Commander during my five years in Aviano, Italy.
+They all stated that help-seeking behavior was a sign of strength versus weakness.
 They also strongly encouraged those having problems to seek help before anyone in the Command insisted that the warrior walk over to the mental health clinic.
-Seeking help voluntarily wasn’t the career destroyer, they pointed out, but waiting until things deteriorated to the point that the Command felt compelled to take action typically was.
+On other words, seeking help voluntarily wasn’t the career destroyer, but waiting until things deteriorated to the point that the Command felt compelled to take action typically was.

-One Commanding General’s Story that, while not Specific to Post-Traumatic Stress Disorder, May Still Prove Helpful
+One Commanding General’s Story which May Prove Helpful

-Remind the Wounded Warrior that Untreated Post-Traumatic Stress Disorder can have Worse Consequences than Losing a Military Career
+Untreated PTSD can have Worse Consequences than Losing Military Career

-Hold out hope to your wounded warrior that he might be treated for the Post-Traumatic Stress Disorder symptoms and then be returned to active duty.
-However, also help him understand that, just as this one General and other leaders I interviewed professed, sometimes a wounded warrior must step forward and seek help for mental health issues without regard to how this might impact one’s military career.
-As just alluded to, mental disorders such as Post-Traumatic Stress Disorder do not just suddenly disappear.
-Left untreated, the symptoms are apt to grow increasingly worse.
-Then the Post-Traumatic Stress Disorder sufferer might engage in other behaviors of which the military disapproves—such as abusing drugs or becoming belligerent.
+You may need to help your wounded warrior believe he can be treated for the Post-Traumatic Stress Disorder symptoms and then return to active duty.
+But then again, you may have to help him realize, just as this one General and other military leaders I interviewed professed, that sometimes it is necessary to step forward and seek help for mental health issues without regard to how this might impact one’s career.
+After all, left untreated, PTSD symptoms are apt to grow increasingly worse.
+Then the sufferer might engage in other behaviors of which the military disapproves—such as abusing drugs or becoming belligerent.
 At that point, the young man in uniform may be discharged with something on his record that will keep him from receiving medical and other benefits so desperately needed.
-If he had been given a medical discharge for Post-Traumatic Stress Disorder instead, however, this veteran would have been eligible for such benefits.
+If he'd been given a medical discharge for Post-Traumatic Stress Disorder instead, however, he would have been eligible for such benefits.

-Of course, you must also remind your wounded warrior that he might be sacrificing more than benefits by failing to seek treatment.
+Of course, you might also want to remind your wounded warrior that he could be sacrificing more than benefits by failing to seek treatment.
 What about quality of life?
 Many of us have seen where the veterans of the Vietnam War came home to experience severe difficulties reentering society.
 Many had relationship problems; they often married and got divorced soon afterwards.
 A number of them likely unintentionally harmed their children emotionally.
 Some war veterans couldn’t hold down jobs and ended up homeless.

-Your wounded warrior might need your support and help to pursue the help he needs—and then to remain committed to the treatment plan.
-So, the first action you might want to take is to ask him in a non-judgmental tone of voice to talk about some of the reasons he has been avoiding treatment.
-Initially, just be prepared to listen to his comments.
-When you feel you fully understand where he is coming from, you might want to use some of what you have read here to try and overcome his objections.
-However, it may be best not to do this immediately.
-Instead, wait a day or two.
-At that point, tell him you’ve been thinking about what he had to say the other day, and you’d like to share some of your concerns about his failure to pursue treatment—and why you believe he should seek out treatment for his Post-Traumatic Stress Disorder symptoms instead.
-Ask him if he is willing to hear you out, and reassure him you’ll be there to help and lend support if he agrees this is the best route to follow now.
+That all said, your wounded warrior might need your support and help to pursue the treatment he needs—and to remain committed to that treatment plan.
+Therefore, the first action you might want to take is to ask him in a non-judgmental tone of voice to talk about some of the reasons he has been avoiding treatment.
+And then, at least initially, just be prepared to listen to his comments.
+When you feel you fully understand where he's coming from, you might want to use some of what you've read here to try and overcome his objections--not immediately, but perhaps in a day or two.
+At that point, you might tell him that you’ve been thinking about what he had to say the other day, and you’d like to share some of your concerns about his desire not to pursue treatment—or why you believe it would be a better idea if he did so.
+Ask him if he's willing to hear you out, and reassure him that you’ll be there to help and lend support if he agrees this probably would be the best route to follow now after all.

 If your wounded warrior remains reluctant to seek help despite what you’ve had to say, you might want to add a few additional comments to this dialogue.
 You may want to indicate that you don’t know how much longer you can stand by and watch him essentially engage in this act of self-destruction.
-You may want to further state that if he doesn’t seek help and start working a treatment plan within a certain amount of time, then you may need to sever the relationship.
-However, once you know he is doing these things, you will be happy to reconnect once again.
+You may also want to further state that if he doesn’t seek help and start working a treatment plan within a certain amount of time, then you may need to sever the relationship.
+However, once you know he is doing these things, you'll might well be be happy to reconnect once again.

-Do you believe you are capable of having this type of conversation with this warrior partner, family member, or friend wounded by Post-Traumatic Stress Disorder?
+Do you believe you're capable of having this type of conversation with your partner, family member, or friend wounded by Post-Traumatic Stress Disorder?
 Hopefully so.
-Remember, it may prove to be a life saver.
+Remember, it may prove to be a life-saver.
 And indeed, that would be a very good thing, don’t you agree?